- Can I volunteer if I live outside of the Ward

 As trustee, I will continue to advocate to support options for programming within Edmonton Public.

 I've seen hundreds of examples of how inclusion can be successful, but I’ve also heard dozens of challenging stories from teachers and parents about cases where more must be done.

 I will continue to advocate for the classroom supports, teacher training, and additional programming opportunities to ensure that all children can be successful.

 Do you support Vaccinations?
 And should they be a requirement to attend Edmonton Public Schools?

 - Michael (another one!) (who asked me when I was out door knocking)

 I encourage you to get vaccinated.
 I am vaccinated.
 My son is vaccinated.
-I hope his future classmates are vaccinated.
+My family supports vaccinations.
+I hope his future classmates are vaccinated because of the importance of herd immunity.
 I want our schools to be safe and caring learning environments, and taking care of our own health against dangerous and deadly disease is a first step.

 The question of whether or not vaccination should be a requirement to attend public schools is a matter of debate in the legal community, and I have been previously advised by legal council that a vaccination requirement would not be legally allowed and could mire us in expensive court challenges.
 That being said, because of the public health urgency of this question, I encourage you to talk to your friends about vaccination and support scientific, evidence-based decision making.